-Our COVID-19 study found that 88% of people agreed that they would like to see ads that make them laugh.
+Our COVID-19 study found 56% in the US said they would like to see ads that made them laugh.
 We also saw a strong correlation between people who saw a funny ad and people who wanted to continue seeing funny ads.
 People who laugh, wanted to laugh again - they were feeling good.

-We also retested some ads from the 2020 Super Bowl Study (pre-COVID control) to see how attitudes had changed.
-The insights we found from attention (cut-through), bonding (feelings), open-end (top-of-mind) and COVID specific questions, provided clear answers - people want to be amused and to feel good again.
+We retested some ads from our 2020 Super Bowl Study (as our pre-COVID control) to see how attitudes had changed since COVID-19.
+The insights we found from attention (cut-through), bonding (feelings), open-end (front-of-mind) and COVID-related questions, has provided some answers about what brands should be putting in their ads.